AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/ditaval-editor.md

 **Passthrough:** Include the content in output, and preserve the attribute value as part of the output stream for further processing by a runtime engine, for example runtime filtering based on individual user settings.

-**Add Flags:** To flag the content in the output, you can add flag as the action for a given attribute in the file.
-Additionally you can also add various Flag styles to it using the **Flag style** as mentioned below.
+**Add Flags:** To flag content in the output, you can set flag as the action for the desired attribute in the file.
+You can also apply different flag styles by using the **Flag style** dropdown as shown in the snippet below.

 ![](images/ditaval-flag-style.png){width="650" align="left"}